nih-cfde/organization/infrastructure/OnboardingWorkflow.md

   - Click `Send Invite`
   - Check the 'GitHub Invite Sent?' box for each person you added

+ ### Add to MPQ

+ If 'Added to MQP as of?' is blank:
+ - Check their Affiliation(s) in column P, only members of the Tech Teams (Brown, Foster, Kesselman, Ma’ayan, O'Connor, Sansone and White) need to be added to the MPQ
+ - Note the name and affilitation for each person you need to add (columns L and P)
+ - Navigate to the MPQs folder in CFDE Admin on Google: https://drive.google.com/drive/u/0/folders/1G7omyAgRSQr-n6F4o3HWUKcRm_cvoOHJ
+ - Find the MPQ that is due this month and open the form for editing
+ - Scroll down to the correct Tech Team
+ - Click on the last person listed in that Tech Team, the one right before the 'What DCC interactions has your team had this month?' question
+ - The individuals question should switch to editing mode.
+You may have to click it more than once
+ - At the bottom of their section, click on the copy icon.
+It looks like two, mostly overlapping rectangles
+ - You should now have two copies of that individuals questions.
+Copy the new team member over the name in the new copy
+ - Click anywhere else on the screen
+ - Add the correct month_year in the 'Added to MQP as of?' column for each person you added

 ### Check Slack Invite

 If 'Slack Invite Accepted?' is unchecked: